ircdocs/modern-irc/formatting.md

     ASCII 0x02

 This formatting character works as a toggle.
-It enables bold text (i.e. <strong>bold text</strong>).
+It enables bold text (e.g. <strong>bold text</strong>).

 ## Italics

     ASCII 0x1D

 This formatting character works as a toggle.
-It enables italicized text (i.e. <em>italicised text</em>).
+It enables italicized text (e.g. <em>italicised text</em>).

 ## Underline

     ASCII 0x1F

 This formatting character works as a toggle.
-It enables underlined text (i.e. <u>underlined text</u>).
+It enables underlined text (e.g. <u>underlined text</u>).

+## Strikethrough

+    ASCII 0x1E

+This formatting character works as a toggle.
+It enables strikethrough'd text (e.g. <span style="text-decoration: line-through">strokethrough text</span>).

+This character is a relatively new addition, and was defined by Textual (as of right now, Textual's the only client that understands this character).
+However, if you do add strikethrough capabilities within your client, please use this character as it is already defined and in use.

+## Monospace

+    ASCII 0x11

+This formatting character works as a toggle.
+It enables monospace'd text (e.g. <tt>monospace text</tt>).

+This character is a relatively new addition, and was defined by IRCCloud (as of right now, IRCCloud's the only client that understands this character).
+However, if you do add monospace capabilities within your client, please use this character as it is already defined and in use.

 ## Color